David BROWN, United States

 The Subgroup 38 (SG38) of the Working Party on International Nuclear Data Evaluation Cooperation (WPEC) was formed to solicit feedback from international stakeholders and develop a new General Nuclear Database Structure (GNDS) for storing nuclear data to replace the legacy ENDF-6 format.
 The SG38 has met its stated goal to develop a nuclear data structure definition that can meet the needs of a broad set of nuclear data users and providers.

-In order to take the next step, it has become necessary to establish an international expert group to endorse, promote and maintain the new format as the future international standard for disseminating nuclear reaction databases.
-Therefore, the Expert Group on the Recommended Definition of a General Nuclear Database Structure (EGGNDS) will become the steward of a new international definition for the modern nuclear database structure.
+In order to take the next step, it was necessary to establish an international expert group to endorse, promote and maintain the new format as the future international standard for disseminating nuclear reaction databases.
+The Expert Group on the Recommended Definition of a General Nuclear Database Structure (EGGNDS) was established in 2016 and became the steward of a new international definition for the modern nuclear database structure.

 Goals and activities